palantir/gradle-consistent-versions/README.md

  }
 ```

-Add the following to your settings.gradle to fully disable nebula.
+Add the following to your `gradle.properties` to fully disable nebula.

 ```diff
  org.gradle.parallel=true